lshannon/spring-cloud-data-flow-setup/README.md

 As listed above, a few services are created.
 The following is a quick review of what they are used for.

-#### Rabbit
+#### Rabbit (Required)

 Data bus used to pass messages between services.

-#### Redis
+#### Redis (Optional)

 Used for counters and in-memory analytics that can be collected as data flows through a streams.
 If not using analytics, this service is not required

-#### MySql
+#### MySql (Optional)

 Used for store batch data.
 If no DB is supplied, SCDF will use an embedded H2.
 H2 is not suitable for production work loads.
 Using a DB like MySQL or Postgres is required for production workloads.

 ### Setting Up On PWS

 Running setup-pws.sh will perform all the steps on PWS (run.pivotal.io).
 The script will prompt for the organization, space, username and password as arguments.
-These are required for the admin server to be able to create and manage data streams.
+These are required for the server to be able to create and manage data streams.

-The script will create an Admin Service instance based on a trimmed version the names of the Org and Space.
+The script will create an Admin Server instance based on a trimmed version the names of the Org and Space.

 A preview of these commands to be ran to set up the Admin is previewed at the start of the script.
 This provides a chance to cancel if a mistake was made, or if doing something cool is too scary for you.